copiaincolla/MetaTagsBundle/Resources/doc/install.md

 ## Step 3 - Import routing

-Add the following line to `app/routing.yml`:
+Import the routes to manage the metatags by adding the following line to `app/routing.yml`:

     # CopiaincollaMetaTagsBundle
     ci_metatags_bundle_admin:
         resource: "@CopiaincollaMetaTagsBundle/Resources/config/routing.yml"

 These routes should be proteced by access control.
 Given `^/admin` as a secured path, you may write:

     # CopiaincollaMetaTagsBundle